-But Tracktown USA, as it’s been dubbed, might just as well be our version of Potterville to George Bailey’s Bedford Falls in Frank Capra’s It’s a Wonderful Life, an alternate reality where the characters are generally the same, but their personalities and likes have changed.
-For in the wake of the 2008 Olympic Trials, last week’s four-day USATF Nationals, and in preparation for next summer’s Olympic Trials, we have seen what might have been had track and field managed to join other American sports and escape the restricting, cradle-to-grave amateur past and evolve into a, if not untainted, at least decidedly less insular professional future.
+But Tracktown USA, as it’s been dubbed, might just as well be our version of Potterville to George Bailey’s Bedford Falls in Frank Capra’s It’s a Wonderful Life, an alternate reality where the characters are generally the same, but their personalities and likes have fundamentally changed.
+For in the wake of the 2008 Olympic Trials, last week’s four-day USATF Nationals, and in preparation for next summer’s Olympic Trials, we have seen what might have been had track and field managed to join other American sports and escape its restricting, cradle-to-grave amateur past and evolve into a, if not untainted, at least decidedly less insular professional future.

 Filled stands, knowledgeable, excited fans, businesses with track-oriented names, newspaper headlines trumpeting the exploits of stars whose autographs were eagerly sought by the area young, all the trappings of a major sport were on display in and around Eugene.

 “It was an infomercial for the state of Oregon and its love affair with the sport of track and field,” said director of track and field at the University of Oregon, Vin Lananna, to the Eugene Register-Guard.
 “I’m most concerned about what’s good for the sport, and I think the four days in Eugene, and this community, did a lot for track and field in the United States.”